DOI10.47051/SMTS1944

 Spanish common names: Culebra ciempiés de bosque nublado, culebra ciempiés de Fraser.

 Recognition: ♂♂ 35.4 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=27 cm. ♀♀ 31.4 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=25.3 cm..1,2 The Cloud Forest Centipede-Snake (Tantilla fraseri) may be recognized from other snakes in its area of distribution by having the following combination of features: smooth scales arranged in 15 rows at mid-body, a round head similar in width to the neck, small eyes, no loreal scale, and a brownish dorsum with a pattern of thin black longitudinal lines, a cream postocular stripe, and a cream patch on the snout.3 The belly is yellow to orange-red.4 Tantilla equatoriana and T. miyatai are similar to T. fraseri, but the first lacks a cream snout patch, and the second has a well-defined dark head cap (absent in T. fraseri).
+Snout–vent length=25.3 cm..1,2 Tantilla fraseri may be recognized from other snakes in its area of distribution by having the following combination of features: smooth dorsal scales arranged in 15 rows at mid-body, a round head similar in width to the neck, small eyes, no loreal scale, and a brownish dorsum with a pattern of thin black longitudinal lines, a cream postocular stripe, and a cream patch on the snout.3 The belly is yellow to orange-red.4 This species differs from T. equatoriana by having a cream snout patch and from T. fraseri by lacking a well-defined dark head cap.
 The presence of dorsal scales arranged in 15 rows at mid-body distinguishes T. fraseri from other brownish co-occurring snakes such as Atractus dunni, Saphenophis boursieri, and Urotheca lateristriga.5 Juveniles of T. fraseri have a more contrasting head pattern that includes two cream spots on the nape.4,6

 Figure showing variation among individuals of Tantilla fraseri